taddieken95/ClimateChangeProjections/README.md

 # ClimateChangeProjections

 An embeddable map that shows climate change projections.
-How hot will it be by 2070 if we don't do something about it?
-Accessible at [https://climatechange.codeforafrica.org/](https://climatechange.codeforafrica.org/).
+How hot will it be by 2070 if we don't do something about it.

+The map can be accessed at [https://climatechange.codeforafrica.org/](https://climatechange.codeforafrica.org/).

 ## Contributing